 - Adaptive Modules: Each section is divided into two modules.
 Student performance on the first “medium” difficulty module will determine whether their second module is “easy” or “hard”.

-- Composite Scoring: Each section is graded from 200–800, combining for a score range of 400-1600.
+- Composite Scoring: Each section is graded from 200–800, combining for a total score range of 400-1600.
 A 50th percentile score is ~1030.
 A 90th percentile score is ~1350.

 - The Scoring Cap: Students routed to the “easy” second module will, no matter their subsequent performance, have their score capped below 600.
-Students seeking high scores must unlock the “hard” second modules in both Reading & Writing and Math.
+Students seeking high scores must reach the “hard” second modules in both Reading & Writing and Math.

 Reading and Writing: A Return to Rigor